Here’s what the occasional poem type is:

 It’s not uncommon for an occasional poem to use terms, jargon, and in-jokes that appeal exclusively to the intended listeners.

-However, the vast majority of occasional poems are recited once and then lost to the passage of time along with the event.
+Some occasional poems may be explicitly written in the hopes that they’ll be remembered, especially if presented by politicians or celebrities, but the vast majority of occasional poems are recited once and then lost to the passage of time along with the event.

-What Is an Example of an Occasional Poem?
+Example of an Occasional Poem

 I vow to be your fireplace